-An examination of research related to issues facing youth (elementary-age children through older adolescents) today, special attention is given to the implications of this research for counseling and communicating with youth.
+An examination of research related to issues facing youth today; special attention is given to the implications of this research for counseling and communicating with youth.
 Students develop a counseling philosophy that integrates biblical principles and contemporary counseling techniques for work among children and adolescents.
-Prerequisite: ED-2220 Human Development or ED-2222 Adolescent Psychology.
+Prerequisite: ED-2220 Human Development, ED-2222 Adolescent Psychology (or SOC-4402 Applied Human Development I).